borenstein-lab/burrito/docs/data_input.md

 ---
-title: Uploading Data to Burrito for Visualization
+title: Uploading Data to BURRITO for Visualization
 layout: default
 ---
-# Uploading Data to Burrito for Visualization
+# Uploading Data to BURRITO for Visualization

-Burrito has several options for uploading and viewing datasets.
+BURRITO has several options for uploading and viewing datasets.
 Each data file must be formatted as shown in the examples linked below.

 <h2 id="taxonomy">Taxonomic Data</h2>